rsuchecki/yakat/README.md

 Developed as a NetBeans project and can be loaded as such.
 Stress-tested on ubuntu 14.04 with Java 1.8 build 74.

-# Bugs, cryptic errors, general enquires
+# Bugs, cryptic errors, general enquires, existential angst?

 [Submit an issue](https://github.com/rsuchecki/yakat/issues/new)